Kaycodes11/quick_tsjs/src/qa/theories.md

 Everything in JS happens inside an Execution Context.

-The execution context comprises of 2 things:
+The execution context consist of 2 things:

 1. Memory Component also known as Variable Environment - This is where the variables and their values are stored as key:value pairs, this also stores the functions